 5. Walnut (Melahrino) and Orange (Portokalopita) Cakes

-Best Bakery to get them: Lagogianni Bakery📌
+Best Bakery to try them: Lagogianni Bakery📌

 And something for the sweet tooth out there.
-I have extensively written about my all-time favourite Greek orange cake (portokalopita - click for recipe), one that brings childhood memories from my grandma’s kitchen in a small village in Northern Greece and one that luckily is very popular on the island of Naxos.
-Foreigners usually get overwhelmed by the amount of sugar syrup this cake is soaked in, but the zesty flavour of the fresh orange satisfies even the most demanding palate.
+I have extensively written about my all-time favourite Greek orange cake ("portokalopita" - click for recipe), one that brings childhood memories from my grandma’s kitchen in a small village in Northern Greece and one that is very popular on Naxos.
+Foreigners usually get overwhelmed by the amount of sugar syrup this cake is soaked in, but believe me, the zesty flavour of the fresh orange and the softness of yoghurt will satisfy the most demanding palate.

 One other thing to try that is unique on this island is 'Melahrino' (translates "brunette" in Greek).
 It's a moist walnut cake made with olive oil and infused with Kitron at Naxos.
 Quite unusual and unique.

 Usually, these cakes can be offered as a post-meal dessert in several taverns and restaurants but you can buy them freshly made in the Naxian family chain bakery Lagogianni at Plaka📌.
 There's also one store in Hora but the former is just the perfect stopover to stuff your face with breakfast treats, coffee and pastries or sink your teeth into the juicy and fragrant orange cake on your way to the beach.
-You can dine in the outdoor patio seating area overlooking the rugged landscape (reminding Mexico or Arizona) or take it away for picnic on your way to Plaka, Orkos, Hawaii or Mikri Vigla beaches.
+You can dine in the outdoor patio seating area overlooking the rugged landscape (think something like New Mexico or Arizona) or take it away for picnic on your way to Plaka, Orkos, Hawaii or Mikri Vigla beaches.

 Need a SIM with Mobile Data for Greece?